terrariumctl

 --s3-access-key | access key | required when S3 is enabled | existing configured value | Updates the S3 access key. |

---s3-secret-key | secret key | required when S3 is enabled | existing configured value | Updates the S3 secret key. |
+--s3-secret-key | secret key | required when S3 is enabled and no existing secret is configured and --s3-secret-key-file is omitted | existing configured value | Updates the S3 secret key.
+Prefer --s3-secret-key-file for automation. |

 S3 verification notes: